-Like England’s much larger Stonehenge, as well as others across Scotland, the primary function of the stone circle was to track the movement of celestial bodies to precisely capture the sunrise of summer solstice and the sunset of winter solstice directly over one of its stones.
-Secondary uses are less definitive, and at Drombeg there are at least three: Recovered bones reveal it was also a burial ground; folklore says it is the very spot where important underground rivers converged; and its local name “the Druid’s Alter” suggests it may have doubled as a place of pagan worship.
-Though sources disagree as to its exact age, a 1959 excavation produced a ceramic pot dated somewhere between 1124 and 794 BC, which plants the origins of the site firmly in the Bronze Age.
+Set amid farmland and a splendid view of the Atlantic Ocean, the standing stones of Drombeg sit atop a hill like sentries keeping watch over the valley.
+The circle they form provided a means to track the movement of celestial bodies and to capture the sunrise of summer solstice and the sunset of winter solstice, much like the significantly larger Stonehenge in England.
+Other uses may have included a burial ground (per the discovery of humans bones there); a monument to mark where underground rivers converged (per local folklore); and a place of pagan worship (per its alternate name, Druid’s Alter).
+Though sources disagree as to its exact age, a 1959 excavation produced a ceramic pot dated between 1124 and 794 BC, which plants the origins of the site firmly in the Bronze Age.

 But the stone circle is only half the story.
 Beside it lies an equally fascinating cooking pit built around a natural spring.
-Stones were heated at the hearth and dropped into the pool, whereupon 70 gallons of water would reach boiling point in 15 minutes and remain hot for 3 hours.
-(In recent years, the process was successfully recreated to provide these calculations.)
-Cooking food was probably not the only use for hot water; it is likely that people used it to bathe, dye garments and brew beer too.
+Stones would have been heated at the hearth and dropped into the adjacent pool holding up to 70 gallons of water, which would reach boiling point in 15 minutes and remain hot for 3 hours (calculations provided by a modern day recreation of the process).
+Cooking would have been the obvious purpose for this hot water, however bathing, dyeing garments and brewing beer would have been likely uses too.

-Recently I visited Drombeg and fell in love with the stunning landscape, marveling at the absolute silence that enveloped it.
-On the blustery morning of our visit, my family explored the area, took photos, and quickly returned to the warmth of the car--all as I lingered to ponder such things as why 3,000 years did little to change the area.
+Recently I visited Drombeg and fell in love with the stunning landscape, marveling at the absolute silence— no cars, people, birds, crickets, nothing!
+On the chilly morning of our visit, my husband and kids explored the area, took photos, and quickly returned to the warmth of the car.
+I lingered to ponder such things as: Why did the area change so little in 3,000 years?
 Was the monument always thought special by the Irish?
-Was it somehow protected?
-There were no answers, but I held onto a single thought in the shadow of the giant celestial calendar: No matter the era, humans always seem to need to be connected to something bigger.
+Was it somehow protected by those who lived and died in its shadow?
+Standing in the center of a giant celestial calendar, I kept returning to a single thought: No matter the era, humans always need the connection to something bigger.
 For some, the pull is to the natural world, to mountains, the ocean, or in this case to the stars and the universe.
-For others like me, the pull is to the spiritual world, to a big, almighty, amazing God.
-At Drombeg, I was reminded that He knew my name before these ruins were erected, before the sun was formed and time began.
+For others like me, the pull is to the spiritual world, to a giant, almighty, amazing God.
+I was reminded that He knew my name before these ruins were erected, before the sun was formed and time began.
 As the years and centuries whip by, God’s greatness stays the same, much like the sun around which everything else revolves.
-I wondered if Bronze Age man had thoughts like these as he stood between the stones and tracked the passage of time.
+I wondered if Bronze Age man had thoughts like these as he stood between stones, tracking the passage of time.